phpbench/phpbench/README.md

 - Generate reports and render them to different mediums (Console, HTML, Markdown, etc).
-- Benchmarks are executed in a separate process, no effective overhead, no autoloader polution.
+- Benchmarks executed in a separate process, no effective overhead, no autoloader polution.
+- Control stability of results with multiple iterations and retry threshold.
 - Memory usage statistics in addition to time.
 - Parameterized benchmarking cases.
 - Per-project configuration.
 - Serialize results as XML and generate reports later.
-- Setup / Teardown.
+- Before and After method specification.
 - Nice command line interface.
 - Fully extendable.
 - Utilizes [Tabular](https://github.com/phpbench/Tabular) for creating custom